wqruan/HawkEye/README.md

 ```

 ### Run experiments
-After runningthe following script, you can run '' to parse the running results.
-After running 'python Scripts/resnet_view.py', terminal would show the experimental results in Table 5.
+After running the following script, you can run '' to parse the running results.
+After running 'python Scripts/resnet_view.py,' the terminal would show the experimental results in Table 5.
 ```
 chmod +x Scripts/resnet-opt.sh
 chmod +x Scripts/ring.sh
 Scripts/resnet-opt.sh
 ```
 The command "Scripts/resnet-opt.sh" may take more than one day.
-You can run 'nohup Scripts/resnet-opt.sh &' rather than 'Scripts/resnet-opt.sh' to run the experiment in.the background.
+You can run 'nohup Scripts/resnet-opt.sh &' rather than 'Scripts/resnet-opt.sh' to run the experiment in the background.

 ### retrieve results